gvwilson/sensibleadventures/bookster/bookster.md

 breath.
 "Do you have someone you can be with?
 Just in case?"

 "There's my son-by-marriage," she said uncertainly.
 "He's remarried now, but he's just two streets away.
-But he hates fuss–I don't want to be a fuss."
+But I don't want to be a bother."

 Erileine almost laughed.
-She was pretty sure this wouldn't be counted as fussing.
+She doubted that this would be counted as being a bother.
 "I'm sure he won't mind," she said, knotting her laces and grabbing her satchel.
 "But I have to get to the Hardeck."

 She ran through the streets of Forecastle like a rabbit with a lynx on its tail.
 The streets seemed even more tangled in the dark.
 Twice